munificent/craftinginterpreters/book/functions.md

 For the record, I'm not generally a fan of using exceptions for control flow.
 But inside a heavily recursive tree-walk interpreter, it's the way to go.
-Since our own syntax tree evaluation is so heavily tied to the Java callstack, we're pressed to do some heavyweight callstack manipulation occasionally, and exceptions are a powerful tool for that.
+Since our own syntax tree evaluation is so heavily tied to the Java call stack, we're pressed to do some heavyweight call stack manipulation occasionally, and exceptions are a powerful tool for that.

 </aside>